drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 **WOW !** (_That was my first reaction._) **#Facepalm** (_That was my second reaction_)

+I've always been used to use regular array in PHP and predict the result and I wasn't expecting such a result, at first.

 And it turns out that this behavior is absolutely logic, I just wasn't used to it yet.

 You can notice that flipping twice a lazy collection returns the original collection, completely unaltered!